Commissioner, local church host vaccinations as Hard Rock Stadium announces site shift

 Related

 MIAMI GARDENS, FLA.
-(WSVN) - A shift in how COVID-19 testing and vaccinations are administered at the Hard Rock Stadium site is set to go into effect on Monday.
+(WSVN) - A shift in how COVID-19 testing and vaccinations are administered at the Hard Rock Stadium site went into effect on Monday.

 The announcement was made Sunday, hours after Miami-Dade Commissioner Kionne McGhee hosted a vaccine drive in partnership with Second Baptist Church in Southwest Miami-Dade.